My Journey to Becoming an Advocate

 Once again, I felt very neglected, dismissed, overlooked, and let down by the system.

 Due to my continuous frustrations around the system, COVID-19 ended up acting as a huge breakthrough moment for me.
 Lock-down became a wake-up call.
 It forced me to speak up and speak out against the systematic injustices in which sickle cell warriors were facing here in the UK via my Instagram @dialecticdee.

-Before I knew it, my work was labeled as advocacy work and I became known not only as a spoken word artist, but also as a sickle cell advocate.
+Before I knew it, my work was labeled as advocacy work, and I became known not only as a spoken word artist, but also as a sickle cell advocate.

 I didn’t know my work would ever go down the route of advocacy even though I have always been very political and outspoken.
 I never knew that advocating would become part of my everyday life.
-I never knew that sickle cell would also nourish give back to me rather than solely take away from me.
+I never knew that sickle cell would also nourish and give back to me rather than solely take away from me.

 It is a true blessing that I have finally managed to learn how to bridge the gap between what I love doing, (performing poetry and public speaking) with advocacy.
 This has allowed me to find a way to turn my testimony from a negative into more of a positive.

 I can inspire others along the way as I navigate through this journey of living life with sickle cell.